 Excellent organizational skills

-Junior/senior standing or Graduate student with a degree focus in Economics, Finance, Statistics, or related field.
+Junior/senior standing or Graduate student with a degree focus in marketing, information management, economics or related fields will be accepted.

 Minimum 3.0 GPA